-When NCC's sale fulfills the requirements for profit recognition according to IFRS 15, NCC as the seller and lessee must assess the value of the right-ofuse asset attributable to the lease at the share of the carrying amount on the date of sale that accrues to the right of use retained by NCC.
+When NCC's sale fulfills the requirements for profit recognition according to IFRS 15, NCC as the seller and lessee must assess the value of the right-of-use asset attributable to the lease at the share of the carrying amount on the date of sale that accrues to the right of use retained by NCC.
 This also means that NCC can only recognize a capital gain on that part of the right of use that is not retained by NCC.

-Important estimates and assessments Measurement of leases
+Measurement of leases